tokenika/eosfactory/docs2/cases/08_arguments/case.md

 If an account argument is neither an account object nor a string, an error message is printed, or an error exception is thrown.
-For example, let the account argument be of the 'CreateKey' type:
+For example, let the account argument be of the `CreateKey` type:

 ```md
 '''